-Advantages of asphalt shingles
+Advantages of Asphalt Shingles

 The big advantage to asphalt shingles over stone-coated metal shingles is cost.
 They cost less to purchase and install.
 Asphalt shingles are the least expensive steep slope roofing material, at around $3.40/sqft. for your average, mid-grade shingles.
 Stone-coated metal shingles, on the other hand, cost around $9.50/sf.
 Tear-off of previous roof costs extra.

 Asphalt shingles are quicker to install.
-Our installers use a nail gun to install asphalt shingles, and it literally takes about 1 second to nail one shingle down.
+Professional installers use a nail gun to install asphalt shingles, and it literally takes about 1 second to nail one shingle down.
 Cutting an asphalt shingle requires nothing more than a common utility knife, which easily fits into one’s pocket and takes half a second to cut an asphalt shingle.

 Asphalt shingles offer more colors to choose from, compared to stone-coated metal shingles.
 Although this is quickly changing.
 Owens Corning’s TruDefinition Duration shingles alone come in 13 different colors.
 CertainTeed’s XT™ 25 3-tab shingles are offered in 20 colors!